judioo/XML-Constructor/README.md

            parent_node ( Array ref )
                  parent_node => [ Disco => 'date_start', '1974' ]

-                 Will create a new L<XML::LibXML::Element> node as the parent node.
+                 Will create a new XML::LibXML::Element node as the parent node.
 The same markup logic used in L<data> is used to build the parent node.
 This is useful where you have a situation where the parent node also has attributes.

                   The example above will produce a parent node

                    <Disco date_start="1974"/>
                    or

                    <Disco date_start="1974">..</Disco>